PMBOK® Guide Concept of the Project Life Cycle

 Phase 1: Project Initiation

 Important stakeholders will do their due diligence to help decide if the project is a “go.”
-If it is given the green light, you will need to create a project charter or a project initiation document (PID) that outlines the purpose and requirements of the project.
-It should include business needs, stakeholders, and the business case.
-Note: There are plenty of PID templates that adhere to PMBOK guidelines available online that you can download to help you get started.
+If it is given the green light, you will need to create a project charter or a project initiation document (PID) that provides an overview of the purpose and requirements of the project.
+It should provide a description of the business needs, stakeholders, and the business case.
+Note: There are plenty of PID templates that adhere to PMBOK® Guide guidelines available online that you can download to help you get started.

 Tip: When creating a PID, don’t get too bogged down in technical requirements.
 Those will be clarified and clearly defined in Phase 2.